-Freshman Republican Joe Walsh's loss Tuesday was no surprise, since he had been high on the list of endangered GOP incumbents.
-Walsh barely won his seat in 2010 and redistricting had made the district more Democratic.
+Freshman Republican Joe Walsh’s loss Tuesday was no surprise, since he had been high on the list of endangered GOP incumbents.
+Walsh barely won his seat in 2010 and redistricting had made it more Democratic.
 He had the additional misfortune of running in a presidential election year when favorite son Barack Obama was heading the ticket for the other party.
-Walsh made headlines with a number of controversial statements, including his assertion that medical science has advanced to the point where abortions are never necessary to save a woman's life.
-Democrat Tammy Duckworth, a decorated Iraq war veteran who lost her legs in combat, led in fund-raising.
+Walsh made headlines with a number of controversial statements, including his assertion that medical science has advanced to the point where abortions are never necessary to save a woman’s life.
+Democrat Tammy Duckworth, a decorated Iraq war veteran, led in fundraising.

 Illinois 10: Rep. Robert Dold (R) vs. Brad Schneider (D)

 Republican Robert Dold had won this Democratic-friendly district in the Republican wave of 2010, replacing fellow Republican Mark Kirk, who ran for the U.S. Senate.
-But the redrawn district was even more Democratic-friendly and Dold lost Tuesday to businessman Brad Schneider.
+But the redrawn district was more Democratic-friendly and he lost Tuesday to businessman Brad Schneider.

 Iowa 3: Rep. Tom Latham (R) vs. Rep. Leonard Boswell (D)